teuk/mediabot_v3/plugins/scripts/COOKBOOK.md

 | `topic` | `topic` (new topic, may be empty) | `examples/topicwatch.pl` (Perl) |
 | `kick`  | `kicked` (victim), `message` (reason); `nick` is the operator | `examples/kickwatch.pl` (Perl) |

+For join-time moderation, `examples/gatekeeper.pl` shows the kick action (mb554): substring matching on the joining nick (no user-supplied regex by design), total silence on normal joins, an unarmed configuration that never kicks, and the full ALLOW_KICK gate chain advertised in its header.

 Rules every event script must live with:

 - the cooldown means you do **not** see every occurrence (netsplits, bursts);